 There are two important protocols required to get your network to forward multicast packets: IGMP and PIM.
-In this article, I’ll show you how to set up these protocols on your network and how to troubleshoot them.
+In this article, I’ll show you how to configuring multicast protocols on your network and how to troubleshoot them.

 PIM (Protocol Independent Multicast) has two main versions called “dense-mode” and “sparse-mode.”
 There is also a “sparse-dense-mode,” which has features of both versions and is really just used to help to bootstrap a multicast network.
 Because this is a short blog article and not a book, we’ll focus on what we consider to be the best way to implement a multicast network, for both reliability and security.
 For this reason, we’ll only discuss “sparse-mode.”